Lung cancer - Stage IIIB

 I developed peripheral neuropathy in my feet from my second bout with cancer treatment.
 It still bothers me a bit, but it’s manageable.
 The naturopathic medicine team recommended a number of supplements to prevent and reduce the neuropathy, and I’m currently taking one called N-acetyl cysteine, which helps a lot.
-I also worked with the hospital’s physical therapy team, which used a device called the ReBuilder® on my feet to stimulate nerves, and I had acupuncture treatments at the hospital too.
+I also worked with the hospital’s physical therapy team, and I had acupuncture treatments at the hospital too.

 The most difficult side effect of cancer treatment my second time around was emotional.
 I was terrified of being switched from the familiar carboplatin, which I had become allergic to, to the unfamiliar cisplatin, which is supposed to have much harsher side effects.
 My medical oncologist helped me address some of my fears by starting the cisplatin at a lower dose and increasing it a little with each subsequent cycle.
 He also gave me six days of the anti-nausea medicine Emend® instead of the usual three.
 Both Emend and the gradually increased dose of cisplatin seem to help lessen the side effects.
 I was also helped tremendously by a psychologist in the Mind-Body Medicine Department at the hospital, who has been with me since ‘99.
 The only time I cried with either lung cancer was on my way to the Infusion Center for the first round of cisplatin.
 That was the emotional low of my journey, and my psychologist helped me deal with it using, in part, visualization based on Psalm 91.